duneanalytics/spellbook/docs/general/faq_and_common_issues.md

 - Why is my PR running more models than included in the CI test runs?
     - Steps within the CI test workflow depend on DBT manifest file to be up-to-date on the main branch
-    - When other PRs are merged, main is updated, therefore a new manifest file needs uploaded to storage for CI to read
+    - When other PRs are merged, main is updated, therefore a new manifest file needs to be uploaded to storage for CI to read
     - The GH workflow to do this lives here: https://github.com/duneanalytics/spellbook/actions/workflows/commit_manifest.yml
     - If the latest run failed and/or is in progress, then it’s possible manifest files are out of date and your PR will run more than it should
     - Wait for it to complete or Dune team to fix any failures
 - I’m modifying an existing spell within my PR that contains a seed test on it via the schema YML file.
 CI is failing on the seed test, as it can’t find the seed.
 How do I get around this?
-    - We’ve recently setup seeds to run in prod, since CI defaults to prod if spells not in PR
+    - We’ve recently setup seeds to run in prod, since CI defaults to prod if spells are not in PR
     - Sometimes the seed doesn’t exist in prod (due to failure or other reason)
     - If the seed also isn’t in the PR, then CI test runs out of places to check
     - The workflow will fail on ‘metadata not found’ or ‘missing seed’